Mitigate Vulnerabilities From Third-Party Libraries With Datadog Software Composition Analysis | Datadog

 For effective vulnerability detection, it’s essential to have a view into both pre-production and production code in the same platform.
 Detecting vulnerabilities early on—often referred to as “shifting left”—allows teams to avoid introducing security risks.
 And by also shifting right, teams can focus on the existing risks that are more likely to lead to costly outages or data breaches, instead of wasting time on issues that pose little to no risk to their applications.

 Datadog SCA uses its runtime context to inform the Datadog Severity Score, which accounts for factors such as whether or not a service is running in production or actively under attack.
 This context makes it easier to determine which issues to focus on first.
 Selecting an issue will provide more information about the nature of the vulnerability and how it can be exploited by threat actors.
-And with Datadog SCA’s CI integration (public beta), teams can see which commit introduced the vulnerability and the affected line of code.
+And with Datadog SCA’s CI integration, teams can see which commit introduced the vulnerability and the affected line of code.

 Datadog Software Composition Analysis code snippet